Charles Auguste

-Charles Auguste (born 25 November 1999) is a professional footballer who plays as a midfielder who plays for CS St-Laurent in Ligue1 Quebec.
+Charles Auguste (born 25 November 1999) is a professional footballer who plays as a midfielder who plays for FC Supra du Québec in the Canadian Premier League.
 Born in Canada, he is a former youth international for Haiti.

 Early life

 Auguste played youth soccer with CS St-Hubert.

 College career

 In 2017 and 2018, he attended Collège Ahuntsic.
 He was a two-time RSEQ All-Star and was named to the Championship All-Star team in 2018 after helping them to a silver medal at the 2018 CCAA National Championship.

 In 2019, he committed to Creighton University to play for the men's soccer team.
 On September 6, 2019, he recorded his first collegiate point with an assist against the Akron Zips and recorded his first goal on September 9, scoring a header off of a corner kick against the Columbia Lions.
 In March 2021, he was named the Big East Conference Offensive Player of the Week.
 At the end of his sophomore season, he was named to the All-BIG EAST Second Team.
 In September 2021, he was once again named the Big East Offensive Player of the Week.
 At the end of his junior season, he was named to the All-Big East Third Team.
 In October 2022, he was again named the Big East Offensive Player of the Week and was named to the All-Big East First Team at the end of the season.